 - Revenues from the carbon tax should be used to offset social impacts and encourage innovation.

 For the record, I more or less agree with points 3-5, but points 1-2 are nothing more than neoclassical fantasy.

-To reach the conclusion that carbon pricing is the most cost-effective way of reducing emissions, you must assume that markets work freely with no monopoly power, companies and households have perfect knowledge about the products available to them now and in the future and everyone always behaves fully rationally.
+To reach the conclusion that carbon pricing works, and is the most cost-effective way of reducing emissions, you must assume that markets work freely with no monopoly power, companies and households have perfect knowledge about the products available to them now and in the future and everyone always behaves fully rationally.

-All these assumptions can easily be disproven.
+All these assumptions can easily be disproved.

 Fantasy and reality